joelwking/csv-source-of-truth/README.md

 * The playbook specifies and extracts only the necessary sheet(s) from the spreadsheet file
 * Eliminates human error in saving sheets

-Note: the spreadsheet file can be stored in a SCM (Source Code Management System) with the Ansible playbooks, or downloaded by the playbook using the `uri` module.
+The spreadsheet file can be stored in a SCM (Source Code Management System) with the Ansible playbooks, or downloaded by the playbook using the `uri` module.

 ## What is Included?